Founder & Director of Music Monkeys

 I found I wasn’t getting any time to myself, or to be with Noah which was why I started the classes!

 After two terms on my own, I had to look to expand and legitimize the groups as a business.
 I knew a friend who was running a bar and had an entertainment and events license, as well as a spare room available, so I became his employee and started paying him a percentage of my profits as a fee.

-It was around this time I moved as well and met my lovely new neighbor Beth.
-Her singing voice was amazing and she initially came on as a teacher, then as the business was taking up more and more of my time and becoming a full time job, I offered Beth to come on board as a Director.
+It was around this time I moved as well and met my lovely new neighbour Beth.
+Her singing voice was amazing and she initially came on as a teacher, then as the business was taking up more and more of my time and becoming a full-time job, I offered Beth to come on board as a Director.